NexPlayer/Android-SDK/Synchronization-Feature-android.md

 ```

-To set the SPD value from the client side for both DASH and HLS you can set the
+To set the SPD value from the client-side for both DASH and HLS you can set the
 SPD value per property ( ```SET_PRESENTATION_DELAY``` or 590) as shown below:

 ```java